Patricio Rey y sus Redonditos de Ricota: Breakthrough success: 1985–1990

 In August 1985, the group released their first studio LP Gulp, that included tracks such as "La Bestia Pop", "Superlógico", and "El Infierno Está Encantador esta Noche" that got various spins in the radio.
 They had kicked off a tour in March, but the album was presented officially at Cemento, after the cancelled gigs at the Teatro Astros, by the Valeria Lynch shows.

 In September of the next year, the tour finished while the band was working on their second LP, Oktubre, with Daniel Melero and Claudio Cornelio as guests, and the last with Tito D'Aviero, Willy Crook and Piojo Ávalos.
 The LP included more "mainstream" hooks, but still kept the classic feel of the group.

 After the departure of D'Aviero, Crook and Ávalos, which put Solari and Beilinson at the artistic centre of the band, drummer Walter Sidotti and saxophonist Sergio Dawi were added to the line-up in 1987, remaining with the band as continuous members.

 During the late 1980s, the band recorded with the two new members their albums Un Baión para el Ojo Idiota in 1987, the last made under the Wormo label and ¡Bang! ¡Bang!
 Estás Liquidado in January 1989, which was the first published by Del Cielito Records, as well the shows made in Uruguay for the first time.

 Both of those LPs were the first nods to a more commercial sound, with simpler songs that brought back some classic rock influences, but the band's strength, which lies in the semantic power of its lyrics, that discuss, but isn’t limited to, politics, drugs and women with a philosophical and existentialist approach, stayed constant.
 The obscurity and complexity of Solari's writing often was compared with Baroque writers, particularly Francisco de Quevedo, but with a corrosive approach to the present day, being Neoliberalism in Argentina, the Gulf War, political corruption, the media, drug culture and the dark aspects of love.

+Los Redonditos de Ricota recorded at the Del Cielito studio in Parque Leloir.
+The studio was located in a quiet residential area of Parque Leloir, in Ituzaingó, on the western edge of Greater Buenos Aires.
+Gustavo Gauvry, who founded Del Cielito Records in 1980 as the country's first independent record label, built the studio after moving to the property.
+Gauvry had grown up in Olivos and bought two plots of land in Parque Leloir.